xcart/xcart-docs/_pages/kb_en/taxes/setting_up_tax_classes.md

 Now you can assign it to products and configure tax rates for it.

-## Assigning tax classes to products
+## Assigning Tax Classes to Products

 Once you have created the tax classes you require, be sure to assign them to products.